How to Save Money on Yarn – 7 Great Ideas

 - Bookmarks

-- Beanies – check out these free crochet patterns
+- Beanies – check out this free crochet patterns

 - Coasters